chungying/Based-Monte-Carlo-Localization-for-Mobile-Robot/README.md

 Pre-requirement:

-1) Compile Java and generate Jar file
+1) Compile Java and generate Jar file jdk version of mcls-all-2.8.3.jar is 1.7
-Versions
-CloudMCL-1-6.jar, CloudMCL-1-7.jar, CloudMCL-1-8.jar
  Commands
+ undergoing

 2) Dispatch and Copy the jar file into all computers If no password ssh is set up, you can use scp to trasfer any file.